Search 110+ free tools… (e.g. json, vpn, password) ⌘K

 Subdomain Finder

-Discover all subdomains of any domain using Certificate Transparency logs.
-See live DNS resolution status, first and last seen dates, and copy individual subdomains.
-Free, no signup required.
+Discover all subdomains of any domain using Certificate Transparency logs and passive DNS.
+Live DNS resolution status, copy buttons and CSV export.
+Free, no signup.

 Try: github.com · cloudflare.com · netflix.com